networknext/next/docs/operator_guide_to_bare_metal_relays.md

 1. Create a new folder under `~/next/sellers` called "datapacket".
 2. Copy the template `main.tf` from `~/next/sellers/bare_metal/main.tf` into your `sellers/datapacket` directory.

-Open the copy of `main.tf` for editing.
+Open your copy of `main.tf` in a text editor.
 You'll see:

 ```
 # ----------------------------------------------------------------------------------------